-1. Download the zipped installer file, which can be found in the installer directory of the Phasor Explorer Distribution repository on Bitbucket at: https://bitbucket.org/smXplorer/phasor-explorer-distribution
+1. Download the zipped installer file, which can be found in the installer directory of the Phasor Explorer Distribution repository on Github at: hhttps://github.com/smXplorer/Phasor-Explorer

-Note: The installer only installs the software and its dependent files, but won't result in a functional executable unless you have the LabVIEW 64 bit Run-Time Engine (RTE) installed on your machine ().
+Note: The installer only installs the software and its dependent files, but won't result in a functional executable unless you have the LabVIEW 64 bit Run-Time Engine (RTE) installed on your machine (\).
 If you have a LabVIEW 64 bit RTE version more recent than the one recommended below, Phasor Explorer should run fine with it, and thus there is no need to install an older RTE version than the one you are already using.